iorobertob/booking/README.md

 # Booking System
 ## IMMEDIATE TODOs before current release
+* not loading borrower info in calendar
+* delete "cart_bulk"?
+* remove /book_bulk, but re-assign the cart functions
 * when typing data into the modal contact details there are errors in the console, what are those? = icloud passwords cannot deal with dynamicly created modals.
 * delete book_item_modal.html and book_item_modal_add_to_cart.html
 * table overflows, does not scale well. it is not reactive when mid size window.
 * the return date flatpickr is failing in bulk book, not updating after selection of borrow date
+* on the cart page why is it showing the modal even though there should be borrower info in the session.
+* add autofill with borrower info from the session, save in a cookie also
+* booking email is now only showing the first email of a bulk booking
+* delete book_bulk_modal.html and book_bulk.html
+* from home, error when booking directly, fill email without .com and email and phone seem to be swapped.
+* UnboundLocalError: cannot access local variable 'all_booking_dates' where it is not associated with a value -> from booking directly from home